 If you are injured in a construction site accident, there is more than one type of claim you might be able to file to get compensation for your damages:

 - Workers’ compensation.
 Regardless of the cause of the work-related accident, injured workers may receive benefits that cover their medical care and wages lost as a result of the injury.
 Workers’ comp benefits, however, are not available to independent contractors.

 - Personal injury claim.
 Filing a personal injury claim is generally not possible for a construction accident unless it can be proven that negligence by a third party caused or contributed to the injury.
 In such a case, you might have a personal injury claim against that third party in addition to your workers' compensation claim.

 - Product liability claim.
 Your lawsuit may lead to compensation if you can prove that a defective product, piece of equipment, or material was responsible for your injury.

 - Wrongful death.
 A wrongful death lawsuit may be an option for you if your family member or loved one was killed in a construction site accident.

 Navigating the complex system of laws surrounding construction site accidents on your own can be a daunting, if not impossible, task.
 Because any given construction project may have multiple parties that hold some level of responsibility, pinpointing fault can be difficult.
 However, this does not negate the need for justice for workers hurt on the job, as their livelihood depends on their physical and emotional well-being.

-Having the experienced representation of Layton & Southard's personal injury attorneys on your side will allow you to claim the compensation you deserve and get your life back to normal.
+Having the experienced representation of personal injury attorneys at Layton & Southard on your side will allow you to claim the compensation you deserve and get your life back to normal.
 We will perform a thorough investigation of the accident and demonstrate where the fault lies.